How many sheds can I have on my property in NZ? Rules & limits

 AI summary

-In New Zealand, there's no fixed limit on the number of sheds you can have.
-The main restriction is your local council's site coverage rule, which typically allows buildings to cover 35-50% of your property.
+In NZ, there is no set limit on the number of sheds you can have.
+The main restriction is your local council's site coverage rule, which typically allows 35-50% of your property to be covered by buildings.

 Building consent depends on size:

 Rural properties have more generous exemptions.
-Always check your local District Plan before building.
+Always check your council's District Plan before starting any work.

 Can I have more than one shed?